-The actual yearly tax rate will vary due to numerous factors, such as level and geographic mix of income and losses, acquisitions, investments, intercompany transactions, our stock price, changes in our deferred tax assets and liabilities and their valuation, changes in the laws, regulations, administrative practices, principles, and interpretations related to tax, including changes to the global tax framework and other laws and accounting rules in various jurisdictions.
+In exchange for a release of any and losses, acquisitions, investments, intercompany transactions, our stock price, changes in our deferred tax assets all claims or rights related to the Purported Options, the Company agreed to issue each Director a payment of approximately \$113 thousand and liabilities approximately 17 thousand shares of common stock.
+In connection with the Settlement Agreements and their valuation, changes the issuance of the shares, the Company incurred a one-time charge of approximately \$900 thousand within selling, general and administrative expense in the laws, regulations, administrative practices, principles, and interpretations related to tax, including changes to the global tax framework and other laws and accounting rules in various jurisdictions. period ended April 30, 2024.